KonstantinSchubert/pennytoken-spec/details.md

  The value of the pennytoken is not part of the token itself.
  Instead the service provider responds with the value of the token when the token is verified and cached-in by the content provider.

+## The user

+The user's browser must support the pennytoken standard.
+Most easily this can be achieved via a browser plugin.
+The user's browser should announce its support for the pennytoken standard by issuing a custom event

+    var event = new CustomEvent('pennytoken-supported', { 'version': 0.1 });
+    document.dispatchEvent(event);

 ## Micropayment service providers